vmeansdev/Places/README.md

 - Display locations in a list.
 - Open locations in the Wikipedia app via deep linking.
 - Manually enter custom locations to open in the Wikipedia app.
+- Store a manually entered location in a list
 - UI is implemented using SwiftUI

 ## Setup